 What do I need to bring to a yoga class?

 Please bring along the enthusiasm to discover the wonderful benefits of yoga along with water to drink during the session.
-We do provide some spare yoga mats for our regular weekly yoga classes but please bring your own if you have one.
+We do provide spare yoga mats for our weekly yoga classes but please bring your own if you have one.
 Please wear loose comfortable clothing that you can move freely in whilst bending and stretching for example tracksuit bottoms or leggings and a T-shirt.
-Bring a warm outer layer to put on during the relaxation such as a fleece or sweatshirt.
+Bring something warm to put on during the relaxation such as a fleece or sweatshirt.

 Can I eat before yoga?

 It's recommended that you practise yoga with an emplty stomach so it is advised that you eat at least two hours before yoga for a meal and at least one hour before for a snack.
 Certain movements or yoga postures can feel uncomfortable if practised on a full stomach.

 What if I have health concerns or a medical condition, can I still do yoga?

 If you are unsure about any health issues, or haven't done any exercise for a while, please check with your doctor for advice before doing any yoga.
 Please also contact us before coming to a class to talk about what would be the best form of yoga for you e.g. gentle yoga, relaxation and meditation class or a one to one session.
 Before the start of each yoga class or workshop it is important that you advise the yoga teachers of any change in your health or medical information.

 It's also important that you only do what feels comfortable for your body and let the yoga teachers know if you experience any difficulty.
 Always practice yoga mindfully and in a safe, comfortable way for your body.